Dorsecles/cis411_lab4_CD/labreports/LAB_Dorsecles.md

 3. Why would you use a container technology over a virtual machine(VM)?
 > Conatiners are smaller and more efficient because they work fast.
 4. What are some alternatives to Docker for containerized deployments?
-> Hyper-V, Windows Containers, and Artifactory Docker Registry.
+> Hyper-V, Windows Containers, and Artifactory Docker Registry..